Mahmodul-Hasan/postgresql-mh/README.md

 ![contact](images/contact.png)

+*i am sorry, NOT SO SORRY actually :p, I accidently created the table in my shihab database, it is not a problem, you may use __testdb__ .
+So from now onwards, I will execute everything on 'shihab' database(shihab is my nickname and I am too lazy to change it to testdb because I realize it aftrer writing the INSERT INTO RECORDS section)

 Here, you can see, we have created a table named __contacts__ without any constraints whatsoever.
 Let us modify this table.
 So we can modify a table using __ALTER__ command, you will see it a bit later.
 For now, let me drop this table(BE CARFULL to DROP a table/anything) and create it again with a NOT NULL constraint.